ericmjl/thesis/text/01-introduction.md

 As with any hierarchical clustering method, the leaves can be organized into **clades** (+@fig:interpreting-trees), which represent a cluster of isolates on the tree that are closely related.
 How a clade is defined is subjective, and visual observation is the most common way to define a clade.

 A metric of evolutionary distance between any two given isolates is the **patristic distance** (+@fig:interpreting-trees) between them.
-The patristic distance is measured by the sum of branch lengths (in the units that the lengths are defined) from one isolate to another.
+The patristic distance is measured by the sum of branch lengths (in the units that the lengths are defined, or else arbitrary distance) from one isolate to another.
 As such, isolates that are more evolutionarily related will have a shorter patristic distance between them.

 ![Visual definition of internal nodes, clades, and patristic distances.](./figures/interpreting-trees.jpg){#fig:interpreting-trees}

 ## Inferring Reassortment

-### Inferring Reassortment using Phylogeny-Dependent Methods.
+### Phylogeny-Dependent Methods.

 #### Single Virus